pupperemeritus/gsoc_blog/projectproposal/index.md

 The implementation of cross spectrum is to be done from scratch in Python as it only exists in MATLAB and FORTRAN courtesy of Dr. Jeffrey D. Scargle ([Studies in astronomical time series analysis.
 III-Fourier transforms, autocorrelation functions, and cross-correlation functions of unevenly spaced data](https://adsabs.harvard.edu/full/1989ApJ...343..874S)).

-The implementation of power spectrum is not required since a compatible implementation exists in scipy.signal.LombScargle.
+The implementation of power spectrum may not be required since a compatible implementation exists in scipy.signal.LombScargle.
 We can refer to the original paper by Jeffrey D. Scargle [Studies in astronomical time series analysis.
-II-Statistical aspects of Spectral Analysis of Unevenly Spaced Data](https://adsabs.harvard.edu/full/1982ApJ...263..835S7)
+II-Statistical aspects of Spectral Analysis of Unevenly Spaced Data](https://adsabs.harvard.edu/full/1982ApJ...263..835S7).
+But it is useful to implement it from scratch as we can use the optimizations introduced by William H. Press and George B. Rybicki as shown below.

 ## A deep dive into Lomb Scargle Method and various optimizations